AaditAntony/notepad-flutter/README.md

 ls -a // used to show the hidden folder ls // to see the folder git add . // used to add the all file
+// add additional content in the feature branch
 // creating the file for the merge git add filename.extension // used to add the one file git add --all